AccidentalGuru/dfs-optimizer/README.md

-# fantasy-football-app
+# dfs-optimizer

-A web application project used to analyze fantasy football player data.
-Project built using Python, Flask, and React
+A web application project, built using Python, Flask, React and Webpack.

+Used to optimize fantasy football lineups for daily contests hosted on draftkings and fanduel